ulysses-salinas/contact-keeper/README.md

 ## Overview

-MERN Stack Application - Contact Keeper with CRUD capabilities.
-This application simply allows the user to register, login, and manage contacts.
-This application relies heavily on the useContext hook, as well as the useReducer hook for state management.
-JSON Web Tokens are utilized for authentication and protected routes.
+Contact Keeper is a MERN stack application that utilizes MongoDB, Express, React, and Nodejs.
+Implementing the CRUD model, this simple application allows the user to create and manage contacts.
+JSON Web Tokens are employed for authentication and in turn, support protected routes.
+This application calls for users to register, with the ability to log in to their private collection of both personal and professional contacts.
+This application relies heavily on the useContext hook to seamlessly incorporate and integrate all the available components within React, as well as the useReducer hook for state management.
+The nature of the MERN stack model, and this application specifically, has produced an environment for a non-SQL database to retain data.
+This cloud based approach allows the deployment of this application to scale via hosting services, which in this demonstration, is Heroku.

 ### Technologies in Use